PRTG Manual: Introduction: Monitoring with PRTG

 - Con: Limited security because it only uses a simple password (community string) and sends data in clear text (unencrypted).
 Because of this, you should only use it inside LANs behind firewalls, but not in WANs.
 SNMP v1 only supports 32-bit counters, which are not enough for high-load (gigabits/second) bandwidth monitoring.

 This version adds 64-bit counters.

-- Con: Limited security (same as with SNMP v1).
+- Disadvantage: Limited security (see SNMP v1).

 This version adds authentication and encryption to SNMP.

 - Advantage: Offers user accounts and authentication for multiple users and optional data packet encryption to increase available security.
 Has all advantages of SNMP v2c.

 - Disadvantage: Difficult to configure and higher overhead for the probe, which reduces the number of devices that you can monitor (see SNMP Overload and Limitations of the SNMP System for more information).